 CLIA North America

-Caroline Johnson is the Senior Vice President, Membership and Operations.
+Caroline Johnson is the Senior Vice President, North American Travel Trade Membership.
 She oversees the Membership, Professional Development, Marketing, Events and Sales teams.
 Johnson is responsible for the membership value proposition and its successful delivery directed towards CLIA's Travel Agency and Agent Members.
 She brings extensive experience in association and corporate leadership roles.

 Marla Phaneuf is responsible for the relationship with Sales and Marketing Cruise Lines Member Executives and to act as the liaison between trade members and Cruise Lines. responsible for overall sponsorship of Cruise360 and other sales opportunities.
 Phaneuf brings more than two decades of leadership experience to the role and joins CLIA from Celebrity Cruises where she served as Team Director for the New England region.